ibm-cloud-docs/vpc/vpc-security.md

 An **Access Control List (ACL)** can manage (that is, it can allow or deny) inbound and outbound traffic for a subnet.
 An ACL is stateless, which means that inbound and outbound rules must be specified separately and explicitly.
 Each ACL consists of rules, based on a *source IP*, *source port*, *destination IP*, *destination port*, and *protocol*.

 Every VPC has a default ACL that allows all inbound and outbound traffic.
-You can edit the default ACL rules or create a custom ACL and attach it to your subnets.
-Only one ACL is attached to a subnet at any time, but one ACL can be attached to multiple subnets.
+You can edit the default ACL rules, or create a custom ACL and attach it to your subnets.
+A subnet can only have one ACL attached to it at any time, but one ACL can be attached to multiple subnets.
 For more information about how to use ACLs, see [Setting up network ACLs](/docs/vpc?topic=vpc-using-acls).

 ### Security groups
 {: #sgs-security}